Resources

 3. Convertible Whole Life Assurance (Suvidha)

-This is a Whole Life Assurance Policy which allows the policyholder to convert their policy to the Endowment Assurance Policy after 5 years from taking the policy.
-Here also, the insured person will get the assured amount of money with the accrued bonus as they attain a certain predetermined age.
+This is a Whole Life Assurance Policy, which allows the policyholder to convert their policy to the Endowment Assurance Policy after 5 years of taking it.
+Here, the insured person will also get the assured amount with the accrued bonus as they attain a predetermined age.
 Or, in case the insured person passes away before this predetermined age, their legal representative or assignees will receive the money and the bonus.

 • Minimum age 19, Maximum age 50.